Table of Contents

 4. Fostering Community Engagement and Support

-• Cultural Competence: Programs that are culturally sensitive and tailored to the specific needs of diverse populations are more likely to be effective and well-received.
+- Cultural Competence: Programs that are culturally aware and tailored to the particular requirements of various populations are more likely to be successful and well-received.

 5. Managing Chronic Diseases